mhowlett/NNanomsg/README.md

                 /usr/local/lib
                 /usr/lib

 For convenience, we've included nanomsg binaries for Windows (x86 and x64) and Linux (x86 and x64) in the git repository.

 ### Example

 A simple C# example is included in the source distribution and you might also want to look at the Test project.

-Work in progress...

 ### Usage